 The Flood Control District's mission is to devise the Stormwater Management Plans, implement the plans and maintain the infrastructure, all with appropriate regard for community and natural values.
 Trees play an integral role in fulfilling the elements of the Flood Control District's mission.

 Trees Planted at Meyer Park near Cypress Creek, 2007.

 We Preserve: The Flood Control District looks for ways to preserve significant trees on its right of way whenever possible, or to identify trees that can be moved in advance of construction projects.

 We Plant: The Flood Control District typically plants 12,000 to 15,000 trees annually to replace those lost during construction, to enhance capital improvement projects, and as part of a routine maintenance program.

 We Partner: The Flood Control District works with individuals and organizations to plant trees and wildflowers in appropriate places on its property and easements.

 Tree Planting Makes Good Sense

-By planting trees, the Flood Control District plans to create mature tree canopies that shade out and prevent the growth of undesirable underbrush that can hinder stormwater conveyance and increase maintenance costs.
+The Flood Control District plants trees to create a mature forest canopy that over time shades out and prevents the growth of undesirable underbrush that can hinder stormwater conveyance and increase maintenance costs.
 Areas with little or no groundcover require less mowing and maintenance, conserving Flood Control District resources.

-Tree planting in non-conveyance areas such as stormwater detention basins, along natural channels, and upper ends of channels will allow the District to reduce the amount of acreage mowed by hundreds of acres annually.
-Of special importance are channel segments with limited, difficult, or dangerous access.
+Tree planting in non-conveyance areas such as stormwater detention basins, along natural channels, and upper slopes of channels allows the District to reduce the amount of acreage mowed by hundreds of acres annually.

 Benefits of Trees